THellemans/Portfolio-Tim-Hellemans/README.md

 ### Motivation

 Want to create a work schedule?
-Do you need to supply your customers with product?
+Do you need to supply your customers with products?
 Need to fill a vehicle with as many products as possible?
 Want to create a schedule for your airline?
 All these problems are discrete optimization problems.
 They are still solved by hand at many companies, however there exist efficient mathematical algorithms which solve these problems to optimality.
 This way companies can reduce their costs in 2 ways:
  - Better (optimal) solutions to their problem and
  - employees no longer need to spend their time solving these problems by hand.